-- 1. Establish a website and coordinator to support student applications for regional and national fellowships, scholarships, internships, undergraduate research opportunities, celebration of student research, and awards such as Fulbright scholarships. - 2.
-Increase opportunities for students to publish their work in venues such as professional and creative journals and periodicals, Keystone Journal, Reflector, Write the Ship, Proteus, and Academy of Business Disciplines journal. - 3.
+1. Establish a website and coordinator to support student applications for regional and national fellowships, scholarships, internships, undergraduate research opportunities, celebration of student research, and awards such as Fulbright scholarships.
+Build upon and integrate this work with that of the recently formed committee to identify and prepare students for major external scholarships (with representation from the campus advisors for the Fulbright, Gilman, Boren, Phi Kappa Phi, and Goldwater Scholarships).

+- 2. Increase opportunities for students to publish their work in venues such as professional and creative journals and periodicals, Keystone Journal, Reflector, Write the Ship, Proteus, and Academy of Business Disciplines journal. - 3.
 Assess the current level of funding and opportunities for students to attend and present their work at professional and scholarly conferences, and investigate opportunities for increasing this funding. - 4.
 Identify and expand experiences within academic programs that provide students with opportunities to engage in leadership and civic engagement. - 5.
 Develop opportunities and scholarships that provide students with the financing, flexibility, and time to cultivate their leadership abilities.
 Develop scholarships that would alleviate students of the need to work, so that they will have time to devote to becoming a student leader on campus or in the community. - 6.
 Support and expand the University Honors Program.
-Invite all students (including transfers) meeting the established criteria to enter the program. - 7.
-Develop more departmental honors programs.
+Invite all students (including transfers) meeting the established criteria to apply for admission to the program. - 7.
+Develop more departmental honors programs, in accordance with best practices in national Honors education, as defined by the National Collegiate Honors Council, the national professional organization of Honors Programs and Colleges .